ibm-cloud-architecture/cloudpak-for-applications/README.md

 In this step a template for the `build` process will be loaded in to the `build` project.
 The template provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/spring/Deployment/OpenShift/template-liberty-build.yaml) defines the following artifacts:

 - An [ImageStream](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html) for the application image.
 This will be populated by the Jenkins Pipeline
-- An ImageStream for WebSphere Liberty which will pull down the latest version of the `openliberty/open-liberty:springBoot2-ubi-min` image and will monitor DockerHub for any updates.
+- An ImageStream for Open Liberty which will pull down the latest version of the `openliberty/open-liberty:springBoot2-ubi-min` image and will monitor DockerHub for any updates.
 - A `binary` [BuildConfig](https://docs.openshift.com/container-platform/3.11/dev_guide/builds/build_strategies.html) that will be used by the Jenkins Pipeline to build the application Docker image
 - A `jenkinsfile` BuildConfig that defines the `Pipeline` using the `Jenkinsfile` in GitHub
-- Parameters to allow the WebSphere Liberty image and GitHub repository to be provided when the template is instantiated
+- Parameters to allow the Open Liberty image and GitHub repository to be provided when the template is instantiated

 Issue the commands below to load the template named `gse-springboot-build` in the `build` projects.